Our

 Rideau Canal, and is accessible from the Driveway

-just south of the Laurier Bridge.
-Parking is
+just south of the Laurier Avenue Bridge.
+Parking

 lots and is free.
 The meeting begins at 2000 hrs